Contact clerking team

 • Andersons Solicitors v Solicitors Regulation Authority [2012] EWHC 3659 (Admin): Whether SRA's policy of publishing details of complaints far in advance of the hearing was a proportionate interference with Respondents' Article 8 rights.

-• W v M (by her litigation friend, the Official Solicitor) & a NHS Hospital Trust [2012] 1 WLR 287: The leading case on reporting restriction orders in the Court of Protection.
+• W v M (by her litigation friend, the Official Solicitor) & a NHS Hospital Trust [2012] 1 WLR 287: The earliest case on reporting restriction orders in the Court of Protection.

 • AH v West London Mental Health Trust [2010] UKUT 264 (AAC) [2010] MHLR 326; [2011] UKUT 74 (AAC) [2011] MHLR 85: Whether a mental health review tribunal should, for the first time, be heard in public.